Terence Atherton: Post war investigation and release of records to the general public

 Some authors blame the persistent misreporting of the BBC and attribution of successful Chetnik anti-Axis actions to Communists on a supposed strong network of Soviet spies in the BBC and the British Ministry of Information.
 This misreporting changed British public opinion and even influenced some high-ranking officials.
 At the same time some historians have said that such BBC broadcasts potentially put Atherton and other field agents at greater risk.

 Memorial and legacy

-Atherton is honored and remembered, as part of the General Service Corps.
+Atherton is honoured and remembered, as part of the General Service Corps.
 His memorial is at the Phaleron War Cemetery in Athens.
 His date of death is marked as 15 July 1942, although he may have died as early as 17 April 1942.
 It is unusual that other members of Operation Hydra have not been added to this war memorial.

 In addition to his war service, Atherton should be remembered for promoting Balkan co-operation in the 1930s, as well as an understanding of the Balkans by the English speaking communities of the issues that are considered most important to each of the various ethnicities living in the region.
 He founded the South Slav Herald in 1931 and The Balkan Herald in 1934.
 His articles have been published on across the globe.